microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 - `ENDPOINT_NAME`: The value represents the name or identifier of the deployed endpoint for the prompt flow.
 - `ENDPOINT_DESC`: It provides a description of the endpoint.
 It describes the purpose of the endpoint, which is to serve a prompt flow online.
 - `DEPLOYMENT_DESC`: It provides a description of the deployment itself.
-- `DEPLOYMENT_NAME`: The value represents the name or identifier of the deployment.
 - `PRIOR_DEPLOYMENT_NAME`: The name of prior deployment.
 Used during A/B deployment.
 The value is "" if there is only a single deployment.
 Refer to CURRENT_DEPLOYMENT_NAME property for the first deployment.
 - `PRIOR_DEPLOYMENT_TRAFFIC_ALLOCATION`:  The traffic allocation of prior deployment.
 Used during A/B deployment.
 The value is "" if there is only a single deployment.
 Refer to CURRENT_DEPLOYMENT_TRAFFIC_ALLOCATION property for the first deployment.
 - `CURRENT_DEPLOYMENT_NAME`: The name of current deployment.
 - `CURRENT_DEPLOYMENT_TRAFFIC_ALLOCATION`: The traffic allocation of current deployment.
-- `DEPLOYMENT_TRAFFIC_ALLOCATION`: This parameter represents the percentage allocation of traffic to this deployment.
 A value of 100 indicates that all traffic is directed to this deployment.
 - `DEPLOYMENT_VM_SIZE`: This parameter specifies the size or configuration of the virtual machine instances used for the deployment.
 - `DEPLOYMENT_BASE_IMAGE_NAME`: This parameter represents the name of the base image used for creating the Prompt Flow runtime.
 -  `DEPLOYMENT_CONDA_PATH`: This parameter specifies the path to a Conda environment configuration file (usually named conda.yml), which is used to set up the deployment environment.